Merkel Will Pay Migrants Millions To Leave Germany

 The handouts will form part of a 16-point plan to speed up the removal of rejected asylum seekers, after Tunisian migrant Anis Amri murdered a Polish lorry driver, hijacked his vehicle and drove it into a Christmas market in Berlin while awaiting deportation.

 U.S. president Donald Trump told The Times that Merkel made a “catastrophic mistake” when she opened the doors to an unlimited number of migrants in 2015.
-Her vice-chancellor, Sigmar Gabriel, admitted that his superior had underestimated how difficult it would be to integrate migrants on such a grand scale, and that Germany had been plunged into a kulturkampf, or “cultural war”, as a result.
+Her vice-chancellor, Sigmar Gabriel, later admitted that his superior had underestimated how difficult it would be to integrate migrants on such a grand scale, and that Germany had been plunged into a kulturkampf, or “cultural war”, as a result.

 Germany rejected 170,000 asylum claims in 2016 but, according to the Mail, just 26,000 were repatriated.
 55,000 more decided to leave voluntarily – apparently leaving 81,000 bogus applicants unaccounted for.

-“We rely heavily on voluntary departures,” admitted the chancellor, who was announcing the package after falling behind the Social Democrats in polls for Germany’s upcoming elections.
+“We rely heavily on voluntary departures,” admitted Chancellor Merkel, who was announcing the package after falling behind the Social Democrats in polls for Germany’s upcoming elections.

-Martin Schulz, the former President of the European Parliament who has been nominated as the Social Democrats’ challenger to Merkel, said he backed the proposals to speed up deportations – although he has previously insisted that “the people who are arriving [in Europe] are refugees who have been threatened [and] we should welcome them.”
+Martin Schulz, the former President of the European Parliament who has been nominated as the Social Democrat challenger to Merkel, said he backed the proposals to speed up deportations.

-As a leading figure in the European Union, Schulz was a strong supporter of the compulsory migrant quotas which the bloc has forced through despite strong opposition from central and eastern European member-states, which did not agree with Germany’s unilateral decision to throw open the borders.
+As a leading figure in the European Union, Schulz was a strong supporter of the compulsory migrant quotas.
+These were forced through by the bloc despite strong opposition from central and eastern European member-states, which did not agree with Germany’s unilateral decision to throw open the borders.

 Schulz hit out strongly at these countries in 2015, accusing them of “national egotism in its purest form”.

-The Polish interior minister, Mariusz Blaszczak, said at the time that Schulz’s words were “an example of German arrogance”.
+Polish interior minister Mariusz Blaszczak described at Schulz’s words as “an example of German arrogance”.

 Comment count on this article reflects comments made on Breitbart.com and Facebook.
 Visit Breitbart's Facebook Page.